JavierTovar19/Uart-_FPGA/Home_EN.md

 A lot of applicatons can be made out of software (programming) or hardware.
 A counter, for example.
 The difference is that when you do it with pure hardware, they work way faster.
 Plus, hardware can be just "cloned" inside the board, and work in parallel.
 Having things happening simultaneously by softare is not a trivial thing.

 * **Why Verilog and not VHDL?**
-Verilog is the language is supported by the [IceStorm project](http://www.clifford.at/icestorm/) for now.
+Verilog is the language supported by the [IceStorm project](http://www.clifford.at/icestorm/) for now.
 It is a free project, so the community will eventally add VHDL support.
 By today (sep-2015), Verilog is required to use free tools and FPGAs.